 Add the sauce to the skillet, and fry 2-3 minutes.

-Add cubed turkey to the mole verde sauce.
+Add cubed chicken or turkey to the mole verde sauce.
 Stir to combine.
-Cover and allow at least be minutes to warm everything through.
+Cover and allow at least 5-10 minutes to warm everything through.
 If starting with cold or partially frozen turkey, allow additional time.

-The leftover turkey in mole verde sauce is now ready.
+The mole verde sauce is now ready.
 Cover and keep hot until ready to compose and serve your bowls.

 Can I use dried beans?
 ABSOLUTELY!
 That’s always my preference, and I often have cooked from dried beans in my freezer.
 The important thing is to start with COOKED BEANS.